oracle-livelabs/security/blockchain-table-new/blockchain-tables-advanced/blockchain-tables-advanced.md

-# Advanced Row-Level Signature and Verification in Blockchain Tables
+# Row-Level Signatures and Their Verification in Blockchain Tables

 ## **Introduction**